Techniques for reading online material

 You can control the look and feel of some web pages and ebooks by adjusting the size of the type, the width of the page and therefore the line spacing to improve legibility for an easier read.

-If you’re presented with a text with these cramped characteristics the first thing to do is to increase the type size by a couple of sizes, sometimes much more.
-This may be all that is required to make a text readable as the lines have fewer words and the larger type has larger interline spacing by default.
+If the text on a page feels cramped, the first thing to do is to increase the type size.
+This may be all that is needed to make text readable as the lines have fewer words and the larger type has larger line spacing.

 The brightness of the screen can also lead to eye fatigue.
 Try reducing the brightness setting of your screen as the day darkens – you need less brightness in artificial light than in daylight.
 Take frequent breaks from the screen to give your eyes a rest.

 All common web browsers have the same command to zoom in and out to increase and decrease the page size and therefore the type size: Ctrl + (Cmd + on a Mac).
 Press this combination repeatedly to increase the size of the type in successive increments.
 If you go too far and want to reduce the size, use Ctrl - (Cmd - on a Mac).
 This can either be the minus key on the numeric keyboard or the hyphen key.

 You can also change the type size for all web pages that you open by adjusting the default settings in your browser but you can still use the key combinations mentioned above to make it larger or smaller.

 If you’re reading using an e-book reader such as a Kindle or iBooks, look for the type controls that often look like AAA or sometimes just A. You can experiment there and set your preferred size and font as the default for all books if you wish.
 The same area may let you change the colour of the page and text.
 Try out the different combinations on offer; some of them are easier on the eye allowing you to read for longer with less eye fatigue.